Request for proposals

 How will a consultation with Mizzou Online help me prepare my proposal?

-Mizzou Online will help academic units identify needed resources, establish an appropriate timeline, determine financial projections, develop a proposal budget, as well as the extent and type of advertising and promotion needed to successfully launch and sustain recruitment for online programs.
+Mizzou Online will help academic units identify needed resources, establish an appropriate timeline, determine financial projections, develop a proposal budget, and analyze the extent and type of advertising and promotion needed to successfully launch and sustain recruitment for online programs.

 What kind of assistance will be available to me during the development process?